Opinion dynamics: Statistical physics and beyond

-The backfire effect has also been identified in field experiments on Twitter, which we cover in \ref{sec:field_exps}.
-However, the backfire effect is far from universal.
+The backfire effect has also been identified in field experiments on Twitter (\sref{sec:field_exps}), although it is far from universal.
 Predicting when and in which conditions it occurs is a complicated task \cite{wood_elusive_2019}.
 For instance, experiments have tested whether a prior distance between opinions or disliking a source of information explain why individuals change their opinion away from the source, but have not found a reliable effect yet \cite{takacs_discrepancy_2016}.
-The results of one of these experiments are shown on Fig. \ref{fig:experiment}, where changes in opinions towards a source are more likely than away from the source.
+The results of one of these experiments are shown on Fig. \ref{fig:experiment}, where changes in opinions towards a source are more likely than away from it.
 A follow-up study finds weak evidence for negative influence, but only if strong disagreement and ideological difference combine~\cite{keijzer_polarization_2024}.
 Based on these observations, it seems that models based on the backfire effect need to include clear explanations for its existence, apart from merely phenomenological observations.